COVID-19 federal government response

 This allows scope for SMSF trustees to update the strategy, adjust the investments without falling short of the investment strategy implementation requirement.
 One of the key advantages of SMSFs is that trustees are in control of the investments and able to respond immediately to market volatilities.

-Superannuation guarantee obligations: Where an employer cannot meet superannuation guarantee contribution payments by due date because of the coronavirus, the following actions can be taken:
+- Superannuation guarantee obligations: where an employer cannot meet superannuation guarantee contribution payments by due date because of the coronavirus, the following actions can be taken:

 - lodge a Super guarantee charge statement and pay the charge within a month and no penalties will be applied by the ATO;